luomus/laji-api/breaking-changes.md

-# Breaking changes against the old api

-# Api V1
+# API V1 Migration Guide - Breaking Changes

 https://api.laji.fi/

 The new API uses Swagger v3.
+It documents all query parameters, request bodies and response schemas accurately.

-Swagger JSON is at https://api.laji.fi/openapi-json
+Swagger JSON is at https://api.laji.fi/openapi-json.

 # Migration

+We are going to keep the old API alive for one year.
+This serves as a time window for you to migrate.

 For most requests you are already using the new API.
 There are some endpoints that have breaking changes, and for those your client still uses the old API.
 To migrate your client to use the new API for those endpoints, you need to add `API-Version: 1` header to the requests.